ksolov/test-shopping-web-application/README.md

 ## Log in page
 Has	Email	and	password	fields.
-ANer	pressing	"Log	in"	bu.on,	auth	info	checked	and	user	authorized.
+ANer	pressing	"Log	in"	button,	auth	info	checked	and	user	authorized.

 ## Search page: